gokulkrishh/react-hooks-accordion/README.md

 # react-hooks-accordion

-> A simple accordion made out of react hooks (Yea you heard me it's built based on hooks 🤪 ).
+> A simple accordion made out of react hooks.

 **Don't use in production (Until ReactJS supports hooks in production).**